Feeling So Real

-"Feeling So Real" is a song by American electronica musician Moby, released on October 17, 1994, as the second single from his third studio album, Everything Is Wrong (1995).
-The song features the phrases "sound system rocking my....." (the full sample saying "sound system rocking my sieve") and "set it up DJ!" spoken by Kochie Banton, who also appears in Moby's following single, "Everytime You Touch Me".
-The guest vocalist for the song is Rozz Morehead.
-It peaked at number 30 on the UK Singles Chart, number nine on the US Billboard Dance Club Play chart, and number one on the Finnish Singles Chart.
+"Feeling So Real" is a song by American electronica musician Moby, released in October 1994 as the second single from the musician's third studio album, Everything Is Wrong (1995).
+The song, both written and produced by Moby, features the phrases "sound system rocking my....." (the full sample saying "sound system rocking my sieve") and "set it up DJ!" spoken by Kochie Banton, who also appears in Moby's following single, "Everytime You Touch Me".
+The guest vocalist for the song is Myim Rose.
+It peaked at number 30 on the UK Singles Chart, number nine on the US Billboard Dance Club Play chart, and number one on the Finnish Singles Chart for two weeks.
+The song's accompanying music video was directed by Julie Hermelin.
+Spin ranked "Feeling So Real"/"Everytime You Touch Me" number one in their list of the 20 best singles of 1995.

 Release

 The single's B-side is Moby's take on the Joy Division song "New Dawn Fades".
 It would later be included on the Joy Division tribute album A Means to an End: The Music of Joy Division, and Moby would go on to perform it live with New Order.

 The remix CD contains all the separate parts (vocals, strings, drums, etc.) for "Everytime You Touch Me".
 Mute Records and Elektra held a competition where one had to use the parts to create a remix "in any style you want" and mail it in on digital audio tape (DAT) by November 18, 1994.
 The winning remixes were included on later singles.